Advertiser Disclosure

 Edited by: Keri Stooksbury

-In an interesting piece of news, Qatar Airways plans to buy a minority stake in Virgin Australia.
-The latter has struggled to recover since COVID-19 axed many of its flight routes.
+In surprising news, we learned last year that Qatar Airways wanted to buy a minority stake in Virgin Australia.
+The latter airline has struggled to recover since COVID-19 axed many of its flight routes.

-What’s most interesting about this investment is that Virgin Australia’s biggest competitor domestically is a Oneworld partner of Qatar Airways.
+The most interesting aspect of this investment is that Virgin Australia’s biggest domestic competitor is a Oneworld partner of Qatar Airways.
+And until now, there were questions about whether Australia’s government would approve this foreign investment in a domestic airline, given Qatar Airways’ state ownership.

-Qatar Airways Intends To Buy a Minority Stake in Virgin Australia
+Qatar Airways Approved To Buy a Minority Stake in Virgin Australia

 Qatar Airways, one of the most highly regarded airlines in the world, is a member of the Oneworld alliance.
 Also a member of Oneworld?
 Qantas, a chief domestic competitor of Virgin Australia.